AlcoholRehabHelp Logo

 The amount of time your body requires to heal also depends on the damage alcohol has done.
 Heavy drinking can damage your liver, stomach, brain, heart, and entire central nervous system.

 Continued alcohol use increases your risk of several cancers (mouth, throat, larynx, esophagus, and, for women, breast cancer).
-And it can weaken your immune system, leading to many health complications.1
+It can also weaken your immune system, leading to many health complications.1

 How Much Alcohol Is Too Much?